-The prime minister insists the agreement is in the national interest, delivers on the result of the June 2016 referendum, and the only alternative is no deal or no Brexit.
-Supporters say it is a sensible compromise, and many in business argue it’s vital to avoid a chaotic exit.
+The British Prime Minister Theresa May insists the deal is in the UK national interest and delivers on the result of the June 2016 referendum.
+Its supporters argue it’s a sensible compromise, while the EU and many in business say it’s vital to avoid a chaotic exit.